 All these tests where done with carb bikes and mainly unaltered jetting.
 We had a go at a 130 main jet (no changes) and a 150 main jet (engine runs horrible) – so we watched the oil thermometer like a hawk and checked the spark plug for signs of excessive lean burn – but found nothing.

-Ultimately we will have a 477cc piston professionally designed for us that will somehow alleviate the problem with high compression and the need for high octane fuel – but that will not materialize before the end of 2020, optimistically speaking.
-The 477cc, when released, will be in the price range of the Hitchcock set as it also needs a custom made sleeve.
+Now we have a 477cc piston professionally designed for us that has alleviated the problem with high compression and the need for high octane fuel.
+The 477cc is in the price range of the Hitchcock set as it also needs a custom made sleeve.

 410cc vs. 510cc:

 There really is no point in comparing those two.
 The 510cc LS410 engine will be fully reworked, with engine housing and head modified, different throttle body as well as injector.
 Output will be in the 35 BHP range and that will likely take the Hima frame to its limits.
 Again the end goal is only a slightly higher top speed of maybe 135/140 km/h sustained but the main goal is a lot of torque where it counts.
 Our test-bed with a home made piston (adapted from the 535cc cafe racer) shows promise but there is nothing definitive to talk about before 2021 when the real deal will hit the road.